Skip to content

 A bit confusing?
 Let me rephrase it.

-Now imagine that instead of pouring the paint into the river, you use a pipe that is located on the river bed.
+Imagine using a pipe on the river bed instead of pouring the paint into the water.
 No one can see what’s going on under the water and doesn’t even know whether or not there is a pipe.
 Your VPN is that pipe.
 It hides the connection, encrypts it, and does much more.

-Even if you haven’t understood well how a VPN works, the good news is that using it is very simple: just download an app, or software, and click a button to activate it before browsing the internet.
+Even if you haven’t understood how a VPN works, the good news is that using it is very simple: download an app or software and click a button to activate it before browsing the internet.
 The only thing you’ll have to do is to choose from which country you want to connect to.
-Then all outgoing traffic from your device will be encrypted: navigation, email, streaming of music and videos, voice calls, and video calls and it will seem that it comes from the country you selected.
+Then, all outgoing traffic from your device will be encrypted: navigation, email, streaming of music and videos, voice calls, and video calls, and it will seem that it comes from the country you selected.

-In recent years some free proxy services have appeared, such as Hola, which actually only protects the internet traffic from your browser.
-These kinds of proxies are in most cases totally useless or even harmful.
-To give an example, check this article to see why services like Hola are dangerous.
+In recent years, some free proxy services have appeared, such as Hola, which actually only protects the internet traffic from your browser.
+These proxies are, in most cases, useless or even harmful.
+For example, check this article for why services like Hola are dangerous.

-If you are using this service or other similar, I strongly recommend that you delete them and use a safe VPN that actually works and protects your traffic.
+If you are using this service or something similar, I strongly recommend that you delete them and use a safe VPN that works and protects your traffic.

 5+1 reasons why you should use a VPN while traveling